 - The Malfoys seem to have some major regrets about joining up with Voldemort by the final book, to the point where Draco refuses to firmly say whether it's really Harry or not when he's captured by the Death Eaters and Narcissa and Lucius lie and tell Voldemort Harry is dead, and then refuse to fight in the subsequent fracas because they know it means they will be reunited with their son.

-- A rare non-heroic example: Gilderoy Lockhart joined up to the Defense of the Dark Arts teaching profession at Hogwarts.
-However, when he discovered that a girl was kidnapped.
-He attempted to flee, and implies that he's doing so because "saving students was not part of the job description."
+- A rare non-heroic example from Chamber of Secrets: Gilderoy Lockhart joined up to the Defense of the Dark Arts teaching profession at Hogwarts.
+However, when he discovered that a girl was kidnapped, he attempted to flee, and implies that he's doing so because "saving students was not part of the job description."
 It's all the more unheroic because it WAS his job as a teacher at Hogwarts to protect the students, especially as the combat specialist.

 - Devil May Cry 4: Shows up in the newly Heel Face Turned and shortly dead Credo's Motive Rant: